laggykiller/sticker-convert/README.md

   --export-telegram-emoji-telethon
                         Upload to Telegram with Telethon (Custom emoji) *Not recommended, but allow link not end with _by_xxxbot*
-  --export-viber        Upload to Viber --export-whatsapp     Create a .wastickers file for uploading to WhatsApp --export-imessage     Create Xcode project for importing to iMessage --export-mastodon     Upload to Mastodon if auth available, or compress a .tar.gz file for upload to Mastodon using toolctl --export-misskey      Compress a .zip file and upload to Misskey if auth available
+  --export-viber        Upload to Viber --export-whatsapp     Create a .wastickers file and upload to WhatsApp if logged in --export-imessage     Create Xcode project for importing to iMessage --export-mastodon     Upload to Mastodon if auth available, or compress a .tar.gz file for upload to Mastodon using toolctl --export-misskey      Compress a .zip file and upload to Misskey if auth available